adamint/spotify-web-api-kotlin/README.md

 Please see

 ### Android
+**Note**: For information on how to integrate implicit/PKCE authentication, Spotify app remote, and Spotify broadcast notifications into your application, please see the [Android README](README_ANDROID.md).

-**If you declare any release types not named debug or release, you may see "Could not resolve com.adamratzman:spotify-api-kotlin-android:VERSION".
-You need to do the following for each release type not named debug or release:**
+*If you declare any release types not named debug or release, you may see "Could not resolve com.adamratzman:spotify-api-kotlin-android:VERSION".
+You need to do the following for each release type not named debug or release:*
 ```
 android {
     buildTypes {